 To create a calculated metric:

-- In the left navigation sidebar, click Metrics to open the Metric List page.
+- In the left navigation sidebar, click the + button beside Metrics.

 - Click Calculate a new metric.